carlosdhoyos/fluid_mechanics/_sources/_sources/fluid_properties.md

 Consider an object submerged in water.
 If the object's density is less than that of water ($\rho_{\text{object}} < \rho_{\text{water}}$), it will float.
 For example, a wooden block with a density of $600 \, kg/m^3$ will float in water because its density is significantly lower than water's density of $1000 \, kg/m^3$.

 On the other hand, if an object is denser than water (e.g., iron with $\rho \approx 7,870 \, kg/m^3$), it will sink because its density is much greater than the surrounding fluid.

-### Conclusion

-Density is a fundamental property in fluid mechanics that directly affects fluid behavior under various conditions.
-From determining whether objects float or sink to influencing pressure in fluid columns, understanding and calculating density is essential for solving fluid mechanics problems.

 ```{note}